thetillhoff/nicky/unfolding_documentation.md

   pattern: (\w+)
 ```

-# simplified primitive type declaration
+# Simplified primitive type declaration
 If one wants to declare a variable which has to be of type integer or string, by default there are two layers required.
 This feature removes this rendundancy and thus simplifies primitive declaration.
-Only if there are no additional subkeys like "minimum" added and the parentkey is either "properties" or "items", this simplified declaration is in effect.
+Only if there are no additional subkeys like `minimum` added and the parentkey is either `properties` or `items`, this simplified declaration is in effect.
 ```
 port: integer
 name: string